tcooperFL/convert-clj/README.md

 with hyphen indentation corresponding to the parenthesis nesting level.

 Bonus problem:
-Output the lines in word-sorted order.
+Output the lines in word-sorted order at each level.

 Author: Tom Cooper
-Date: 2017-01-08
+Date: 2017-02-10

 This program is written in [Clojure](http://clojure.org), a modern LISP language that is highly productive, concise, functional, and scalable.